nordqvig/SMPE_Georgios_Public/Lecture3(17Oct)/Lecture3(17Oct).md

 I believe this model fitting is so poor because the experiment quality was quite low.
 The width is measured in pixels, such that [1, 2, 4] are very thin widths to be able to click on.
 I am also using a trackpad which doesn't help.
 This issue is manifested in the fact that I had **215** misses.
 Compared to 3 misses in experiment 1.
 I wouldn't use these finding to reach any conclusions, since the model fit is so poor.

+___
+### Discussion

+One issue with these problems is that people get tired.
+The clicking-task that I performed depends a lot on how invested the test-person is in the experiment.

+Worthwhile thinking before an experiment: Consider what CAN go wrong, then make sure you adapt the experiment so that they don't impact the quality of the experiment.